raspberrypi-aa/raspberrypi-aa.github.io/session4/flask.md

 ### GET Parameters
   There are two ways to pass parameters to a webpage, URL path parameters and query parameters.
 An example of a URL with a path parameter is http://example.com/securitySystem/sensorState/15.
 Here, the URL is requesting information about sensor 15.
 Depending on how the program is structured, this could be alternately requested as http://example.com/securitySystem/sensorState?sensor=15.
 In this example the query parameters are everything after the ? is makes up a set of key/value parameters.
 Here the key is "sensor" and the value is "15".

+#### Path Parameters
+To use a URL path parameter, you must tell Flask where in the URL the parameters lie.
+The parameter will now be passed to the handler function as an argument, instead of using the requests.args object.
+You can specify the type of the parameter (i.e. int, string), otherwise it will be left as a string.

+{% highlight python %}
+@app.route('/echoParam2/<parameter>')
+def echoParam2(parameter):
+    return parameter
+{% endhighlight %}

+#### Query Parameters
-To access the query params, flask provides the request object, which has an args dictionary.
+To access the query params, Flask provides the request object, which has an args dictionary.
 Desired keys can be looked up in the args dictionary.
 If the key is missing, Python will throw a KeyError exception (like all dictionaries).

 {% highlight python %}
 # Test with: curl http://localhost:5000/echoParam?k=v\&k1=v1